 A drug conviction is something that is difficult, if not impossible, to erase.
 When the police and prosecutors are doing everything possible to put you behind bars, they are also working towards a resolution in your case that compromises your very future.
 Although you might want to make a plea for leniency, trying to do this without the help of a lawyer is a big mistake.
 Only a lawyer can help you with these big challenges.

-Defining Prescription Drug Trafficking
+What is a Prescription Drug Trafficking Charge?

 Any illegal manufacture, sale, knowing possession, delivery or purchase beyond a certain amount of prescription drugs can be referred to as pill trafficking or prescription drug dealing.
 These are medications regulated by the FDA that require prescription from a doctor, before they can be obtained.
 Drug trafficking is frequently associated with charges of drug dealing in Florida as well.
 What elevates a charge to the level of trafficking is the large volume of a substance.
 However, you can still be charged with trafficking in pills even if you have a small number of pills.